Denny-Lin/web-moba-arena/README.md

 ## 🎮 Gameplay Flow

-1. Player enters the game\
+1. Player enters the game
-2. Selects a character\
+2. Selects a character
-3. Joins a match (room)\
+3. Joins a match (room)
-4. Battles other players\
+4. Battles other players
 5. Match ends → restart

 ------------------------------------------------------------------------

 ## Notes

--   Stateless game (no persistent data)
+- Stateless architecture (no persistent data storage)
--   Server reset will not affect gameplay
+- Server resets do not impact gameplay sessions
--   Designed for small matches (2--10 players)
+- Optimized for small matches (2–10 players)